 An Information Security incident is defined as any event that has the potential to affect the Confidentiality, Integrity or Availability of Council Information in any format.
-It may be a single or series of unwanted or unexpected information security events that have a significant probability of causing harm to individuals, damage to operational business and severe financial, legal and reputational costs to the organisation.
+This includes a personal data breach which is defined as a security incident that affects the confidentiality, integrity or availability of personal data.
+It may be a single or series of unwanted or unexpected information security events, deliberate or accidental leading to the destruction, loss, alteration, unauthorised disclosure or access to that information.
+Information Security Incidents could have a significant probability of causing harm to individuals, damage to operational business and severe financial, legal and reputational costs to the organisation.
 Some examples of possible incident categories include, but are not limited to:

-- The disclosure of confidential information to unauthorised individuals - Loss or theft of paper records, data or equipment such as tablets, laptops and smartphones on which data is stored - Inappropriate access controls allowing unauthorised use of information - Suspected breach of the IT and communications use policy - Attempts to gain unauthorised access to computer systems, e, g hacking - · Records altered or deleted without authorisation by the data "owner" - Virus or other security attack on IT equipment systems or networks - "Blagging" offence where information is obtained by deception - Breaches of physical security e.g. forcing of doors or windows into secure room or filing cabinet containing confidential information left unlocked in accessible area - Leaving IT equipment unattended when logged-in to a user account without locking the screen to stop others accessing information. - Covert or unauthorised recording of meetings and presentations - Leaving confidential/personal information visible on desks without taking necessary precautions to protect while left unattended.
+- The disclosure of confidential information to unauthorised individuals - Loss or theft of paper records, data or equipment such as tablets, laptops and smartphones on which data is stored - Inappropriate access controls allowing unauthorised use of information - Suspected breach of the IT and communications use policy - Attempts to gain unauthorised access to computer systems, e, g hacking - Records altered or deleted without authorisation by the data "owner" - Virus or other security attack on IT equipment systems or networks - "Blagging" offence where information is obtained by deception - Breaches of physical security e.g. forcing of doors or windows into secure room or filing cabinet containing confidential information left unlocked in accessible area - Leaving IT equipment unattended when logged-in to a user account without locking the screen to stop others accessing information. - Covert or unauthorised recording of meetings and presentations - Leaving confidential/personal information visible on desks without taking necessary precautions to protect while left unattended. - Loss of availability of personal data for example loss of access to personal account